dwhall/HeyMac/docs/HeyMacFrame.rst

     If the Source Address is not present and there is no source information in the NET layer, the Source Address is assumed to be the Root address (0x0000).

-**M: Multihop fields present**
+**M: Multihop field present**
-    If 1, the Hops and TxAddr fields are present in the footer.
+    If 1, the TxAddr field is present in the footer.
-    The Hops field is one octet that gives the remaining number of hops this frame may be retransmitted.
     The TxAddr field is the address of the node that is retransmitting this frame.

 **P: Pending frame follows**